 Whether you’re replacing a rusted grill, switching from charcoal to gas, or purchasing your first grill, a gas grill is an excellent addition to your backyard living space.
-But with so many grills to choose from and such a broad range of price points, finding the best gas grill for backyard barbeques can be a challenge.
+But with so many grills to choose from and such a broad range of price points, finding the best gas grill for backyard barbecues can be a challenge.

-Gas grills use either propane or natural gas to power burners that cook your food.
+Gas grills use either propane or natural gas to power burners that cook food.
 These grills range from small, portable models that feature a single burner to 5-foot-long grills with four burners and an additional side burner for cooking sauces and sautéing vegetables.
-Gas grills feature high heat output, allowing grilling enthusiasts to achieve the grill marks and seared crusts that are a hallmark of barbeque dishes.
+Gas grills feature high heat output, allowing grilling enthusiasts to achieve the grill marks and seared crusts that are a hallmark of barbecue dishes.

 - BEST OVERALL: Weber Spirit E-310 Propane Gas Grill

 - BEST BANG FOR THE BUCK: American Gourmet Classic Series 2-Burner Gas Grill

 - UPGRADE PICK: Napoleon Prestige 500 RSIB Natural Gas Grill

 - BEST NATURAL GAS: Weber Summit S-470 4-Burner Natural Gas Grill

 - BEST PROPANE: Weber Genesis E-325s Liquid Propane Gas Grill

 - BEST DUAL-FUEL: Blossomz Dual Fuel Combination Charcoal/Gas Grill